SB-DA/Surfs_up/README.md

 ## Results
 There are really only two seasons in Hawaii: summer (kau) from May to October and winter (hooilo) from November to April.
 The average daytime summer temperature at sea level is 85° F (29.4° C), while the average daytime winter temperature is 78° (25.6° C).

 Usually the southern side of Oahu, including Waikiki and Honolulu along with the southwest coast at Ko Olina recieve a lot of Hawaiian sunshine.
-So you can head to Oahu anytime of the year.

 - As per results below the average temperature in June is around 75° F. Maximum temperature near 85° F and Minimum around 64° F.
 - Average temperature in December is around 71° F. Maximum around 83° F and lowest around 56° F.

 ![image](https://user-images.githubusercontent.com/78935551/116819417-024f3700-ab3e-11eb-9603-a16cd11d3f79.png)

 ## Summary
-- The weather looks almost favorable to go ahead and start a Shake shop.
+While it's always going to be close to impossible to predict exact future weather it’s helpful to look at Hawaiian weather analysis.
+And the weather looks almost favorable to go ahead and start a Shake shop.
 But before taking the big decision it's good to run a few more analysis.

-- It will be good idea to see the Long-Term Weather Trends to check for fu
+- Analysing weather patterns to determine the occurrence of storm, hurricane, or cyclone.
+- Going through the Surf forecast to check the high and low tides.
+This will help us to determine how favorable the ocean will be for surfing year-round.